MahdiDelnavazi/multi-tenant-schema/README.md

 practice how to create multi tenant application using golang in postgres<br/>
 bridge model with separate schemas<br/><br/>
-create 1000 schema with 10 table: 36m<br/>
-create 10 schema with 10 table with 150k insert and index all fields: 1h6m
+create 10 schema with 10 table with 150k insert and index all fields: 4m26s in imac i7 2020